sillevl/lorawan-shield-example/README.md

 ### Pin Mapping

-The LoRaWAN Shield uses some fixed pins for SPI, together with some configurable DIP switchers at the bottom to configure different mapping.
+The LoRaWAN Shield uses some fixed pins for SPI, together with some configurable DIP switches at the back of the shield to configure a different mapping.
 This feature is available to be compatible with different microcontroller boards and other sensor shields.

 Signal | Pin | configurable
 --- | --- | ---
 MISO | D11 | no
-MISO | D12 | no
+MOSI | D12 | no
 CLK | D13 | no
 NSS | D0 or A0 | yes, using DIP switch
 RESET | D1 or A1 | yes, using DIP switch